spatialthoughts/courses/docs/python-dataviz-output/05_xarray_basics.md

 ## Overview

-Many climate and meteorological datasets come as gridded rasters in data formats such as NetCDF and GRIB.
-We will use [XArray](http://xarray.pydata.org/) to read, process and visualize the gridded raster dataset.

 Xarray is an evolution of rasterio and is inspired by libraries like pandas to work with raster datasets.
 It is particularly suited for working with multi-dimensional time-series raster datasets.
 It also integrates tightly with dask that allows one to scale raster data processing using parallel computing.
 XArray provides [Plotting Functions](https://xarray.pydata.org/en/stable/user-guide/plotting.html) based on Matplotlib.

-In this section, we will take the [Gridded Monthly Temperature Anomaly Data](https://data.giss.nasa.gov/gistemp/) from 1880-present from GISTEMP and visualize the temperature anomaly for the year 2021.
+In this section, we will learn about XArray basics and learn how to work with a time-series of Sentinel-2 satellite imagery to create and visualize a median composite image.

 ## Setup and Data Download